Gujarati people: Cuisine

 Gujarati food has famously been described as "the haute cuisine of vegetarianism" and meals have a subtle balance of sweet, tart and mild hot sensations on the palate.
-Gujarati Jains, many Hindus and Buddhist in Gujarat are vegetarian.
+Gujarati Jains, as well as many Hindus and Buddhists in Gujarat, are vegetarian.
 However, many Gujarati Hindu communities such as Ghanchi, Koli Patel, and Kharwa consume fish as part of their diet.
 Christians, and Muslims have traditionally eaten a variety of meats and seafood, although Muslims don't eat pork and Hindus don't eat beef.
 Gujarati cuisine follows the traditional Indian full meal structure of rice, cooked vegetables, lentil dal or curry and roti.
 The different types of flatbreads that a Gujarati cooks are rotli or chapati, bhakhri, puri, thepla, rotla, dhebara, maal purah, and puran-pohli.
 Popular snacks such as Khaman, Dhokla, Dhokli, dal-dhokli, Undhiyu, Jalebi, fafda, chevdoh, Muthia, Bhajia, Patra, bhusu, locho, sev usal, fafda gathiya, vanela gathiya and Sev mamra, Sev Khaman, Dabeli are traditional Gujarati dishes savoured by many communities across the world.

-Khichdi – a mix of rice and mung dal, cooked with spice – is a popular and nutritious dish which has regional variations.
+Khichdi — a mix of rice and mung dal, cooked with spice — is a popular and nutritious dish which has regional variations.
 Quite often the khichdi is accompanied by Kadhi.
 It is found satisfying by most Gujaratis, and cooked very regularly in most homes, typically on a busy day due to its ease of cooking.
 It can also become an elaborate meal such as a thali when served with several other side dishes such as a vegetable curry, yogurt, sabzi shaak, onions, mango pickle and papad.

-Spices have traditionally been made on grinding stones, however, since villages have seen rapid growth and industrialization in recent decades, today people may use a blender or grinder.
+Spices have traditionally been made on grinding stones, however, since villages have seen rapid growth and industrialisation in recent decades, today people may use a blender or grinder.
 People from north Gujarat use dry red chili powder, whereas people from south Gujarat prefer using green chili and coriander in their cooking.
 There is no standard recipe for Gujarati dishes, however the use of tomatoes and lemons is a consistent theme throughout Gujarat.

 Traditionally Gujaratis eat mukhwas at the end of a meal to enhance digestion, and desserts such as aam shrikhand made using mango salad and hung curd are very popular.
 In many parts of Gujarat, drinking chaas (chilled buttermilk) or soda after lunch or dinner is also quite common.

-Surti delicasies include ghari which is a puri filled with khoa and nuts that is typically eaten during the festival Chandani Padva.
-Khambhat delicacies include famous sutarfeni – made from fine strands of sweet dough (rice or maida) garnished with pistachios, and halwasan which are hard squares made from broken wheat, khoa, nutmeg and pistachios.
+Surti delicacies include ghari which is a puri filled with khoa and nuts that is typically eaten during the festival Chandani Padva.
+Khambhat delicacies include famous sutarfeni — made from fine strands of sweet dough (rice or maida) garnished with pistachios, and halwasan which are hard squares made from broken wheat, khoa, nutmeg and pistachios.
 A version of English custard is made in Gujarat that uses cornstarch instead of the traditional eggs.
 It is cooked with cardamom and saffron, and served with fruit and sliced almonds.
 Gujarati families celebrate Sharad Purnima by having dinner with doodh-pauva under moonlight.

 Folk dance and music

-The folk dances of Gujurat are Garba, Dandiya Padhar, Dangi and Tippani etc. which are done during festivals.
+The folk dances of Gujarat are Garba, Dandiya, Padhar, Tippani, Dangi, etc. which are done during festivals.